 So much popular music is mainly the girl meets boy (or boy meets girl) variety of sentimental or sensual romance.
 I’m not totally against this.
 It just has limits.
 I’m looking for the kind of lyrics and musical composition that goes deeper than feelings and hormones.

-Easter XI
+Easter XII

 Healing